-Carnivale: The expansive Carnivale is now open for indoor dining in its colorful dining room with socially distant tables.
+Carnivale: The expansive Carnivale will welcome back guests for indoor dining in their colorful dining rooms starting Feb.
+3.

-Brass Heart: In Uptown, the high-end Brass Heart is opening up their dining room and launching a new eight-course menu at $100 a person.
+Brass Heart: In Uptown, the high-end Brass Heart is opening up their dining room and launching a new seasonal tasting menu at $155 a person.

 Geja’s Café: Indoor dining will resume Jan.
-28 at this famous fondue spot is now even more intimate, with limited, reconfigured tables to accommodate social distancing.
+28 at this famous fondue spot, now even more intimate with limited, reconfigured tables to accommodate social distancing.

-Le Sud: The French-Mediterranean gem in Roscoe Village has reopened their sidewalk cafe and charming dining room, in addition to their decorated outdoor dining domes.
+Le Sud: The French-Mediterranean gem in Roscoe Village has reopened their charming dining room, in addition to their decorated outdoor dining domes.

-Heritage Restaurant & Caviar Bar: The dining room, bar, and patio are all open to diners at Heritage Restaurant & Caviar Bar.
+Heritage Restaurant & Caviar Bar: The dining room is open to diners at Heritage Restaurant & Caviar Bar, with HEPA air sanitation.
 Enjoy oysters, caviar, and their summer chef’s menu.

-Old Pueblo Cantina: Enjoy Mexican classics at Old Pueblo Cantina, now open for patio and indoor dining.
-Reservations recommended.
+Old Pueblo Cantina: Enjoy Mexican classics at Old Pueblo Cantina, now open for indoor dining in Lincoln Park.